C3a (complement): Receptor

-C3a induces an immunological response through a 482 residue G-protein-coupled receptor called C3aR.
+C3a induces an immunological response through a 482 residue G-protein-coupled receptor called C3a receptor (C3aR).
 The C3aR is similarly structurally homologous to C5aR, but contains an extracellular domain with more than 160 amino acids.
 Specific binding sites for interactions between C3a and C3aR are unknown, but it has been shown that sulfation of tyrosine 174, one of the amino acids in the extracellular domain, is required for C3a binding.
 It has also been demonstrated that the C3aR N terminus is not required for ligand binding.

 Formation

 C3a formation occurs through activation and cleavage of complement component 3 in a reaction catalyzed by C3-convertase.
 There are three pathways of activation, each of which leads to the formation of C3a and C3b, which is involved in antigen opsonization.
 Other than the alternative pathway, which is constantly active, C3a formation is triggered by pathogenic infection.

 Classical pathway

 The classical pathway of complement activation is initiated when the C1 complex, made up of C1r and C1s serine proteases, recognizes the Fc region of IgM or IgG antibodies bound to a pathogen.
 C1q mediates the classical pathway by activating the C1 complex, which cleaves C4 and C2 into smaller fragments (C4a, C4b, C2a, and C2b).
 C4a and C2b form C4bC2b, also known as C3 convertase.